kilpatty/ts-sdk/packages/dynamic-bonding-curve/docs.md

     - `true`: Swap base tokens for quote tokens
     - `false`: Swap quote tokens for base tokens
 - The `amountIn` is the amount of tokens you want to swap, denominated in the smallest unit and token decimals. (e.g., lamports for SOL).
+- The `slippageBps` parameter is the slippage in basis points (optional).
+This will calculate the minimum amount out based on the slippage.
 - The `hasReferral` parameter indicates whether a referral fee should be included in the calculation.
 - The `currentPoint` parameter is typically used in cases where the config has applied a fee scheduler.
 If activationType == 0, then it is current slot.
 If activationType == 1, then it is the current block timestamp.
 You can fill in accordingly based on slot or timestamp.